-- Pull out all utensils to evaluate.
-This means going through every drawer, cabinet, bin, container or hook and putting all of your utensils out to sort through.
+This means going through every drawer, cabinet, bin, container, or hook and putting all of your utensils out to sort through.
 If you have a really large amount, you can spread them out on your kitchen table so you can see everything at once.
 If you have a small amount your kitchen counter will work fine.
 This process is important so you know exactly what you truly have to work with.
-By evaluating your utensils, you will be able to see what all you need to replace, or donate.
+By evaluating your utensils, you will be able to see what all you need to replace or donate.

-- Remove duplicate items.
 Some things it is nice to have more than one of.
-Wooden spoons, spatulas and tongs are fine to have a few pair of in your utensils, but you don't need 12 apple corers or 7 melon ballers.
+Wooden spoons, spatulas, and tongs are fine to have a few pairs of in your utensils, but you don't need 12 apple corers or 7 melon ballers.
 This is the time to decide how many of each you can reasonably use.
 You will typically be washing dishes at least once every few days, so many items you'll only need 2-3 of.
-Other items like your actual silverware you'll want 8-10 of each at minimum.
-Serving utensils may be needed in larger quantities if you plan to host dinner parties, potlucks or similar on a regular basis.
+For other items like your actual silverware, you'll want 8-10 of each at minimum.
+Serving utensils may be needed in larger quantities if you plan to host dinner parties, potlucks, or similar on a regular basis.

-- Throw away broken items.
 There are always going to be a few things tucked away that break accidentally.
-This is the time to remove all broken items, and make a list right away of any items you need to buy to replace.
+This is the time to remove all broken items and make a list right away of any items you need to buy to replace.
 Don't hang onto broken items.
 Get rid of them now to avoid more clutter later on.

-- Clean everything.
-After you pull everything out of the drawer, bin or cupboard, you'll likely find you need to clean up a bit.
-Crumbs, dirt, dust and occasional bits of things have floated into containers, drawers and cabinets.
-Not only do you want to put your utensils into a nice hot bath of soapy water, you'll want to clean out the place you'll be storing them as well.
+After you pull everything out of the drawer, bin, or cupboard, you'll likely find you need to clean up a bit.
+Crumbs, dirt, dust, and occasional bits of things have floated into containers, drawers, and cabinets.
+Not only do you want to put your utensils into a nice hot bath of soapy water, but you'll also want to clean out the place you'll be storing them as well.
 Having everything clean and sanitary is a must.

 Once you have everything back in the proper home, you'll find your donation tub full of items to give to that newlywed friend, or even to your local thrift store for resale.
 Cleaning your home and getting organized includes even the small tasks like organizing your kitchen utensils for more efficiency.